The Sweet Way Britney Spears and Sam Asghari Stayed Connected While Quarantining Apart - E! Online

 Their days often include homemade breakfast by Asghari and workout to help keep them calm.
 "We usually go on a bike ride, something to help reduce anxiety and stress," the 26-year-old.
 "Something that has solid movement."

-In between workouts and preparing for upcoming acting gigs—he's set to appear in the upcoming film M.I.A—he's also making a point to give back to the community amid the coronavirus pandemic.
-Along with influencers Montana Tucker, Jesse Pattinson and Sara Dastjani, Asghari donated cases of VOSS water to the UCLA Medical Center, where his sister works as a nurse.
+In between workouts and preparing for upcoming acting gigs—he's working on the upcoming film M.I.A—he's also making a point to give back to the community amid the coronavirus pandemic.
+Along with influencers Montana Tucker, Jesse Pattison and Sara Dastjani, Asghari donated cases of VOSS water to the UCLA Medical Center, where his sister works as a nurse.

 "I wanted to choose something that is significant to me," he shares.
 "I wanted to appreciate the people who are working so hard to make sure we are safe and our city is safe.
 I wanted to give back in a small way."